This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Stiff muscles or balance problems

-- Scooting on his buttocks or hopping on his knees instead of crawling
+- Scooting on his or her buttocks or hopping on his or her knees instead of crawling

 - Eating or swallowing problems